madiv9820/17_11_2024--862_Shortest_Subarray_with_Sum_at_Least_K/README.md

-- ## Approach 2:- Prefix using Monotonic Queue
+- ## Approach 2:- Prefix Sum Approach using Monotonic Queue
     - ### Intuition
         We are tasked with finding a contiguous subarray whose sum is greater than or equal to `k`.
 A brute-force approach would involve checking all possible subarrays, calculating their sums, and tracking the shortest one that meets the condition.
 However, this would take **O(n^2)** time, which could be too slow for large input sizes.